Ridireacht/URL-Shortener/README.md

 ## General Info

 A small project with simple functions:
 1. Turn original URLs to short, hash-based URLs.
-Uses Base62 encoding (original URL --> SHA256 --> Base62).
+This is done via Base62 encoding (original URL --> SHA256 --> Base62).
-2. Redirect user to original URL from hash-based URL.
+2. Redirect user to original URL with hash-based URL.

-If the URL was once shortened, get it from DB instead of generating again.
-URLs and hashes get cached with Caffeine.
+If the URL was once shortened, the application retrieves it from DB instead of generating again.
+URL-hash pairs also get temporarily cached with Caffeine, so we check cache inbefore as well.

 ## How to deploy